bxlab/cmdb-quantbio/assignments/lab/linear_regression/assignment/index.md

 15. Generate figures to explore these data.
 What patterns do you notice?
 Record your observations in your `README.md`.

-16. Pose a question about the data that can be tested with a linear regression model.
+16. Pose a hypothesis about the data that can be tested with a linear regression model.

+17. Fit your model, evaluate the model fit, and test your hypothesis.
+Record your hypothesis and results in your `README.md`

 ## Submission

 Fill this in when everything else is approved<br><br>

-18. Fit your model, evaluate the model fit, and test your hypothesis.
-Record your hypothesis and results in your `README.md`